vim-fall/deno-fall-std/README.md

 A standard library for using [Fall](https://github.com/vim-fall/fall), a Vim/Neovim Fuzzy Finder plugin powered by [Denops](https://github.com/vim-denops/denops.vim).
-Users should import this library in Fall's configuration file (`fall/config.ts`) to use the built-in extensions and utility functions.
+Users should import this library to use the built-in extensions and utility functions.

 ## Usage